Punjab Assembly passes Bill excluding CM's advisers from office-of-profit category

 He also targeted the SAD members, saying they had spent a huge sum of money on choppers during their regime.
 He also entered a heated argument with Lok Insaf Party MLAs Simarjeet Singh Bains and Balvinder Singh Bains, saying both brothers had taken around Rs 34 lakh in reimbursement from the state government.

-The House was adjourned sine die after a heated argument between Warring and the Bains brothers.
-Warring was joined by other Congress MLAs, including minister Balbir Singh Sidhu, Kulbeer Zira, and Khushaldeep Singh Dhillon.
+After the House was adjourned sine die, a heated argument took place between Warring and the Bains brothers.
+Warring was joined by other Congress MLAs, including Balbir Singh Sidhu, Kulbeer Zira and Khushaldeep Singh Dhillon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)